ZzLunarXzZ/Userscripts/README.md

 > ⚠️ **Disclaimer**: Bulk/automated messaging can violate WhatsApp's Terms of Service and may result in account restrictions or bans.
 Use responsibly, for personal testing or with consent only.

-Made with care by J — star ⭐ if useful!